skywarer/IptablesCtl/README.md

 # {"Matches":[{"Name":"tcp","NeedKey":false,"Revision":0,"Options":{"--sport":"1000","--dport":"1002"}}],"Target":{"Name":"ACCEPT","Revision":0},"Options":{"-p":"tcp"}}
 ```
 ## Extention
-If some match or target types isn`t represented in basic collection, it can be added yourself.
-Example with CommentMatch locate at project code.
+If some match or target types doesn`t represented in the basic collection, it can be added by yourself.
+Example with CommentMatch is located at the project code.
-All struct can be found at [netfilter](http://charette.no-ip.com:81/programming/doxygen/netfilter/index.html) source code.
+All the native structs can be found at [netfilter](http://charette.no-ip.com:81/programming/doxygen/netfilter/index.html) source code.
 ## Dockerfile
-IptablesCtl tested with Ubuntu 18.04 and also can be include to dockerized net.core project.
+IptablesCtl has been tested with Ubuntu 18.04 and also can be included to dockerized net.core project.
 ``` dockerfile
 FROM mcr.microsoft.com/dotnet/core/aspnet:3.1
 RUN apt update && apt install iptables -y